 Hester’s narrow view of the Fourth Amendment eviscerated Americans’ constitutional rights.
 Worse, it was based on a false premise: that the “distinction between [open fields] and the house is as old as the common law,” a distinction that was about when private individuals could be charged with burglary, not about when government officers could intrude on private property.
 Still, the damage was done.

-Hope sprang anew 60 years later, when the Supreme Court heard a case called Oliver v.
+The Supreme Court doubled-down on its error 60 years later in Oliver v.
 United States.
-In Oliver, police officers entered fenced private property posted with “No Trespassing” signs and searched around for marijuana fields without a warrant.
+In that case, police officers entered fenced private property posted with “No Trespassing” signs and searched around for marijuana fields without a warrant.
 Given the Court’s adoption of the “reasonable expectation of privacy” test—which departed from Hester’s narrow focus on the specific items listed in the Fourth Amendment—the question was whether Hester was still good law.

 But the 1980s had their own Prohibition: the War on Drugs.
 So in 1984, the Court reaffirmed Hester, holding that private property owners have no “reasonable expectation of privacy” on their own land.